AnirudhG07/mactags.yazi/README.md

 - [X] - Write the remove tags function for `tag -r` (including remove all tags)
 - [X] - Write the set tags function for `tag -s`
 The above are done except for file path handling(selecting hovered file)
-- [ ] - Write the match tags function for `tag -m` h hopefully in fzf
+- [ ] - Write the match tags function for `tag -m` - hopefully in fzf
-- [ ] - Write the find tags function for `tag -f` - hopefully in fzf
+- [X] - Write the find tags function for `tag -f` - hopefully in fzf
 - [ ] - Have Tag symbol(colored) displayed in the manager (without calling the plugin)